axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 # Images

 ## Image types and their impact
-There are four image types which can be added to an event carrying different roles:
+There are four image types which can be added to an event where they carry different roles:

 * **logo:** the sailing event or league logo which gets displayed e.g. in the upper left corner next to the name of the sailing event.
 * **stage:** used as a banner for the sailing event and gets displayed e.g. on the landing page.